fmarani/blog/posts/devops-with-ansible-presentation.md

 date = "2013-12-02 13:13:47+00:00"
-title = "DevOps with Ansible presentation" tags = ["ansible", "devops", "djugl"]
+title = "DevOps with Ansible presentation" tags = ["ansible", "devops", "djugl"] description = "How TrialReach automates server provisioning with Ansible"
 +++

 Presentation I gave at DJUGL in September 2013 about how TrialReach uses Ansible to automate server provisioning.